thetravisw/05-ciphers/README.md

 have to rewrite that over and over.
 The `final` keyword prevents the variable from ever changing, like `const` in JavaScript.

+## Implementing the Ciphers
+Each cipher should generate it's own replacement alphabet when it's constructed.
+It will use the original alphabet and the replacement alphabet as parameters to pass to the `replaceCharacters` function.

+The cipher classes should have the following signatures for their constructors:

+* `public PlainTextCipher()`
+* `public ROT13Cipher()`
+* `public CaesarShiftCipher(int shiftAmount)`
+* `public KeywordCipher(String keyword)`

+The `PlainTextCipher` and the `ROT13Cipher` don't have parameters for their constructors because they're unconfigurable, they always behave the same.

+The `CaesarShiftCipher` and `KeywordCipher` accept parameters for their constructor because they are configurable.
+Use the constructor as a place to generate the plaintext-to-ciphertext (and vice versa) alphabet mappings and store them as private properties of the class.

 ## Testing
 * Write unit tests for each type of cipher.
 * Test cases should include